What is Engineering Innovation?

 Dr. Lawrence is an Associate Professor of Chemistry at Hood College.
 She has a PhD from Florida State University.

-Christina Orcutt will be joining us for her first summer.
+Christina Orcutt will be joining us for her second summer.
 Christina teaches chemistry at Hood College.

-Richard Menendez will be joining us for his first summer with Engineering Innovation.
+Richard Menendez will be joining us for his second summer with Engineering Innovation.
 He teaches physics at Northwest High School in Germantown, MD.

 Click the link below for answers to the most frequently asked questions regarding the Engineering Innovation residential program.